-Completed "Notification of Charter School Expulsion" [form available from the CSD website o office], including attachments as required on the form Documentation of the expulsion proceeding, including statement of specific facts supporting the expulsion and documentation that Charter School's policies and procedures were followed Copy of parental notice of expulsion hearing Copy of expulsion notice provided to parent stating reason for expulsion, term of expulsion rehabilitation plan, reinstatement notice with eligibility date and instructions for providing proo of student's compliance for reinstatement, appeal process, and options for enrollment If the student is eligible for Special Education, documentation related to expulsion in compliance with IDEA and the MCD, including the Expulsion Analysis page of the pre-expulsion IEP If the student is eligible for Section 504 accommodations, documentation that Charter Schoo conducted a Link Determination meeting to address two questions: A. Was the misconduct caused by, or directly and substantially related to the student's disability?
+- Completed "Notification of Charter School Expulsion" [form available from the CSD website or office], including attachments as required on the form - Documentation of the expulsion proceeding, including statement of specific facts supporting the expulsion and documentation that Charter School's policies and procedures were followed - Copy of parental notice of expulsion hearing - Copy of expulsion notice provided to parent stating reason for expulsion, term of expulsion, rehabilitation plan, reinstatement notice with eligibility date and instructions for providing proof of student's compliance for reinstatement, appeal process, and options for enrollment - If the student is eligible for Special Education, documentation related to expulsion in compliance with IDEA and the MCD, including the Expulsion Analysis page of the pre-expulsion IEP - If the student is eligible for Section 504 accommodations, documentation that Charter School conducted a Link Determination meeting to address two questions: - A. Was the misconduct caused by, or directly and substantially related to the student's disability? - B. Was the misconduct a direct result of Charter School's failure to implement Section 504 Plan?

-Notwithstanding the documentation sent to the Charter Schools Division as indicated above, if the student is a resident of a school district other than LAUSD, Charter School must notify the superintendent of the student's district of residence within 30 days of the expulsion.
+Notwithstanding and apart from the documentation sent to the Charter Schools Division as indicated above, if the student is a resident of a school district other than LAUSD, Charter School must notify the superintendent of the student's district of residence within 30 days of the expulsion.
 Additionally, upon request of the receiving school district, Charter School shall forward student records no later than 10 school days from the date of the request as stated in Education Code section 49068 (a) and (b).